tippe4hexhibit/tippe4hfair/content/faq.md

 Yes, the fair will once again be open to the public.
 Bring your friends and family!

+## How much does it cost to attend the fair?

+The fair itself is free.
+Parking is free and our shuttle service is also free.
+Other activities at the fair (carnival, dining, etc.) have additional costs associated with them.

 ## Is there a masking requirement?

 We will continue to monitor local health requirements as necessary.
 Currently, there is no mask requirement.